My son, fear thou the LORD and the king: and meddle not with them that are given to change:

 Citizens despising or resisting government are the same as children rebelling against parents, wives undermining husbands, and unions shutting down employers.
 It is rebellion, and America’s hatred for centralized authority promotes it from earliest school days.
 It is useful wisdom to evaluate your attitude or actions toward civil government by considering the consequences of that attitude or actions by children, wives, or employees.

 The prosperity and security of a nation do not depend on vigilant citizens to question or resist rulers – they rather depend on the faith and righteousness of citizens to obey the Ruler of nations and to pray to Him.
 God rightly sets up kings and puts them down, not men (Dan 2:20-21).
-Why do you think the title of Jesus Christ is King of kings?!
-God does not need you to help Him work righteousness by sinfully disobeying government!
+Why do you think the title of Jesus Christ is King of kings?
+God does not need you to help Him work righteousness by sinfully disobeying His government.

 When should a Christian disobey civil government?
 Only when government violates God’s commandments for his life.
 The apostles declared, “We ought to obey God rather than men,” (Acts 5:29).
 It does not matter what government does outside your life, for they will answer to God.
 You must obey every ordinance they create for you until there is a clear and direct personal conflict with plain commandments from God’s written word.